-The first few minutes of the video were spent filming the helpless dog and filming a guy walking along the train tracks with a basket, until he finally goes over to the dog, and, after a little while, picks him up and puts him into the basket.
+The first few minutes of the video were spent filming the helpless dog and filming a guy walking along the train tracks with a basket, until he finally goes over to the dog, and, after a little while, picks up the dog and puts it into the basket.

-With the dog actually being injured, I was inclined to believe the guy sincerely helped the animal.
-However, after reading other people’s observations in the comments section as well as watching a few more videos of the same guy ‘rescuing’ dogs, I’m inclined to believe it was all set up to get views and therefore money via YouTube.
+With the dog actually being injured, I was inclined to believe the guy was sincerely helping the animal.
+However, after reading other people’s observations in the comments section as well as watching a few more videos of the same guy ‘rescuing’ other dogs, I was led to believe I was watching a fake animal rescue video: it was all set up to get views and therefore money via YouTube.

 Shortly after, I was recommended a video of someone talking about fake dog rescue videos, with the guy in the video showing clips from another channel with staged rescue scenarios.
-From a puppy being stuck in a piece of Styrofoam to a puppy being strangled by an actual python.
+From a puppy being stuck in a piece of Styrofoam to a puppy being in the chokehold of an actual python.